top of page

 Navigating the Fine Line between Sehr and Viel in German

 In the labyrinth of German language intricacies, even seemingly small words can pose significant challenges.
 One such pair that often perplexes learners is "sehr" and "viel."
 Both carry a similar meaning, often translated as "very" or "a lot," making their differentiation a common stumbling block.
-This blog post is your guide to unraveling the distinctions between "sehr" and "viel," helping you wield these words with precision in your German expressions.
+This blog post is your guide to unravelling the distinctions between "sehr" and "viel," helping you wield these words with precision in your German expressions.
 Let's dive into the intricacies and master the art of choosing between these two linguistic allies.

 The Adverb Sehr